SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 energies :math:`|R_j|`.

 It is also worth re-iterating that the *same reference energies* :math:`|R_j|` *must be used for all energies in a given input file*.
+The best practice is to first set any pure element reactants in the system as having relative free energies of formation of 0 and then to add in gases with one additional element as having relative free energies of formation of 0.
+Finally, other species (the remaining species with elements already used) will have relative free energies of formation defined based on these reference states as well as the math:`U_i` (or math:`U_i - T*S_i` ) computed values for these other / remaining species.
-One can usually see which gas-phase species are used as references since their formation energies will be 0 by definition (see :ref:`overview <overview>`).
+When looking at an input file that has been created correctly, the gas-phase species that were used as part of the reference state are easy to recognize since their relative formation energies will be set to 0. (see :ref:`overview <overview>`).

 .. _example: